apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**10 hospitalized after Salmonella outbreak at Avondale taqueria**
+**United Auto Workers go on strike against Ford, GM, Stellantis**

-You can read more about it [here](https://wgntv.com/news/chicago-news/10-hospitalized-after-salmonella-outbreak-at-avondale-taqueria/).
+You can read more about it [here](https://www.cbsnews.com/news/united-auto-workers-strike-underway-ford-general-motors-stellantis-big-three/).

 ## Requirements
 - Python 3.8